shierc/oTree/faq.md

 Yes, oTree has integration with AMT
 (checkout the [docs]({{ site.url_docs }}#amazon-mechanical-turk) for guidelines)

+#### How stable is oTree?

+oTree is in beta.
+Some parts of oTree are still under development and may have bugs.
+Therefore, if you are launching a real experiment, you should start developing and testing well in advance, to prevent last-minute surprises, and to give us time to investigate any bugs you discover.

-#### What if I encounter a bug in oTree?
+If you encounter a bug in oTree, please email chris@otree.org.

-Send the details to chris@otree.org.
-We will fix most issues within a few days.

 #### Can I hire someone to build my oTree app for me?

 Sure.
 Send an email to chris@otree.org and I can put you in touch with some freelance developers who have experience with oTree programming.
+This is a reliable option if you really need something built.